pogrebnav17/pac-man/README.md

 4. Get as many points as you can before the ghosts catch you!
 Ghosts speed up with each level!
 5. Pac-man can run off the board where there is an escape door and return on the other side.
 Ghosts are confined to the board.
 6. Cherries are worth 100 points and freeze the ghosts for 3 seconds.
+7. You must get 1200 points to win!

 Your process for turning that game into a web application (wireframes, blockers/issues that popped up):